Second Nature logo

 Weight loss shakes or meal replacements are liquid formulations that often come in the form of milkshakes, soups, or smoothies.

-Some may also come with added protein shakes to support retention of lean mass like muscle and bone.
+Some may also come with added protein shakes to support the retention of lean mass like muscle and bone.

 We’ve a comparison guide looking at two of the most popular meal replacement programmes here.